microsoft/azurechat/docs/1-introduction.md

 - [Azure Document Intelligence](https://learn.microsoft.com/en-GB/azure/ai-services/document-intelligence/) Microsoft Azure Form Recognizer is an automated data processing system that uses AI and OCR to quickly extract text and structure from documents.
 We use this service for extracting information from documents.

-- [Azure Cognitive Search](https://learn.microsoft.com/en-GB/azure/search/) Azure Cognitive Search is an AI-powered platform as a service (PaaS) that helps developers build rich search experiences for applications.
+- [Azure AI Search ](https://learn.microsoft.com/en-GB/azure/search/) Azure AI Search is an AI-powered platform as a service (PaaS) that helps developers build rich search experiences for applications.
 We use this service for indexing and retrieving information.

 - [Azure OpenAI Embeddings](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/embeddings?tabs=console) for embed content extracted from files.